Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: Basic EasyUQ

 \section{Basic EasyUQ}

 We begin the section with a prelude on the evaluation of predictions in the form of full statistical distributions.
-Then we describe the IDR and EasyUQ techniques, and illustrate EasyUQ on the WeatherBench data from \cite{Rasp2020}.
+Then we describe the IDR and EasyUQ techniques, and illustrate EasyUQ on the WeatherBench data from \cite{Rasp2020} and on precipitation forecasts \cite{Henzi2021a}.
 Generally, EasyUQ depends on the availability of training data of the form

 where $x_i \in \real$ is the single-valued model output and $y_i \in \real$ is the respective real-world outcome, for $i = 1, \ldots, n$.
-For subsequent discussion, we note the contrast to more elaborate, input-based ways of uncertainty quantification that require access to the vector of features or covariates from which the model output $x_i$ is generated.
+For subsequent discussion, we note the contrast to more elaborate, input-based ways of uncertainty quantification that require access to the features or covariates from which the model output $x_i$ is generated.
 In the WeatherBench example from Fig.~\ref{fig:nutshell}, we have training data comprising twice daily HRES forecasts and the associated observed temperatures in 2010 through 2016 as illustrated in panel c), where $n = 5,114$, but we do not have access to the excessively high-dimensional input to the HRES model.
 In practice, one needs to find a predictive distribution given the value $x$ of the model output at hand, which may or may not be among the training values $x_1 \leq \cdots \leq x_n$, and some form of interpolation is needed, while retaining isotonicity.
 In panel e) of Fig.~\ref{fig:nutshell} we illustrate predictive CDFs when $x$ equals equals 263, 268, and 273 degrees Kelvin, respectively.

 Extensions of this setting to situations where single-valued output from multiple computational models is available can be handled within the IDR framework, as we discuss below.
 If model output and real-world outcome are vector-valued --- e.g., when temperature is predicted at multiple sites simultaneously --- EasyUQ can be applied to each component independently, and the EasyUQ distributions for the components can be merged by exploiting dependence structures in the training data, based on empirical copula techniques such as the Schaake shuffle \cite{Schefzik2013}.